 What is the situation of the creative industries in Estonia?

 Table 1.
-Key characteristics of Estonian creative industries on the basis of three surveys
+Key characteristics of Estonian creative industries on the basis of four surveys

 |% Of employed||3.4%||4.3%||4.8%||4.8%|

 |Number of Enterprises and Organisations||2 307||4 921||7 066||9 098|

 |% Of enterprises||6.3%||9.4%||11.4%||11.6%|